swordapp/swordv3/src/BEHAVIOURS.md

 Metadata and Files may be added to existing Objects through a variety of mechanisms, which are listed in this section.

-## Appending/Selectively Updating Metadata on an Object
+## Appending Metadata to an Object

-Append new metadata or selectively overwrite/update existing metadata on an item.
-Metadata provided in this way should be considered to overlay existing metadata, such that any new metadata fields are added to the item, and any existing metadata fields are overwritten, and any other metadata fields held by the server remain untouched.
+Append new metadata to an Object.
+Metadata provided in this way should be considered to extend existing metadata, such that any new metadata fields are added to the Object, and any existing metadata fields are kept as-is.

 {%
 requirements